1: Dade City, Where the Kumquat Rules (Pasco County)

-This is a tale of three small authentic Florida towns, each centered by an old courthouse representing the spirited pioneers who settled the area.
-These three charming towns offer unique and special discoveries for the “real” Florida traveler – located within an easy drive of one another.
+This is a tale of three small towns in Florida to visit, each centered by an old courthouse representing the spirited pioneers who settled the area.
+These three charming towns offer unique and special discoveries for the “real” Florida traveler.
+They are all located within an easy drive of one another.

 # 1: Dade City, Where the Kumquat Rules (Pasco County)

-Welcome to Dade City where Florida southern charm combines hospitality, history and a small fruit – a “golden gem” known as the kumquat.
+Welcome to Dade City where Florida’s southern charm combines hospitality, history, and a small fruit – a “golden gem” known as the kumquat.
 Dade City is located less than an hour northeast of Tampa in eastern Pasco County.
-It is an unhurried, laid-back Florida southern town.
-Surrounded by rolling hills, citrus groves, orchards, working ranches and farms, Dade City offers a huge dose of “real Florida” charm.
+It is an unhurried, laid-back small town in Florida to visit.
+Surrounded by rolling hills, citrus groves, orchards, working ranches, and farms, Dade City offers a huge dose of “real Florida” charm.

 1909 Dade City Old Courthouse

 At the centerpiece of Dade City’s town square is the 1909 classical revival style red courthouse with large white pillars.
 Down-home restaurants, antique and quaint specialty shops flank the sides of the square.
-Across the street from the courthouse, a restaurant window sign posts “fried green tomatoes,” while the bakery next door boasts kumquat refrigerator pie.
+Across the street from the courthouse, a restaurant window signposts “fried green tomatoes”.
+The bakery next door boasts kumquat refrigerator pie.

 Kumquat refrigerator pie